Doctoral training and HDR

 Where can I do this?

-• Step 1: Log on to the site cvec.etudiant.gouv.fr
+• Step 1: Log on to the website cvec.etudiant.gouv.fr

-• Step 2: payment (except in the case of exemption), for payment terms consult the CROUS website
+• Step 2: payment (except in the case of exemption).
+For payment details, consult the CROUS website.

 Who is not concerned (not subject to the CVEC)?

-• Co-tutored doctoral students who do not pay their tuition fees to the University of Montpellier but to the partner institution (see the co-tutoring agreement)
+• Co-tutored doctoral students who do not pay their tuition fees to the University of Montpellier but to the partner institution (see co-tutoring agreement).

-• Doctoral students in continuing education, i.e. whose training is paid for by their employer or by a collecting organization.
-For any information, it is necessary to contact the Continuing Education Department
+• Doctoral students in continuing education, i.e. whose training is paid for by their employer or by a collecting body.
+For further information, please contact the Continuing Education Department

-• No steps are required (no CVEC certificate to provide).
+• No formalities are required (no CVEC certificate to provide).

 Claim